-We have a whistleblower system in place for internal and external stakeholders to bring potential issues or concerns related to the gold supply chain to the attention of the Compliance Officer and Secretariat, , as appropriate.
-Upon receipt of the whistleblower's report, which can be submitted through our company website, we promptly consider the necessity of an investigation and report the results of such consideration to the whistleblower is anonymous.
+We have a whistleblower system in place for internal and external stakeholders to bring potential issues or concerns related to the platinum/palladium supply chain to the attention of the Compliance Officer and secretariat, as appropriate.
+Upon receipt of the whistleblower's report, which can be submitted through our company website, we promptly consider the necessity of an investigation and report the results of such consideration to the whistleblower, except if the whistleblower is anonymous.